AndiMachtSachen/cagen/README.md

 The monitor implementation consists of the source file named after the `contract` and the `_monitor` file of the same name that should be compiled together.
 The customization points for the fuzzy implementation are in `fuzzy_impl.hpp`.
 The system and monitor expect a path to the file for sending/receiving the timed input-output traces as the first command line argument.

-## Case Study

-The case study for the paper is archived in `paper-experiments/`, where you can find `Counter` and `aeb` with their proof obligations, and a make file for discharging the proof.

-To run the case study, you should install `cbmc`, and `nuXmv`.
-Seahorn is used via `podman` (a docker variant for non-root use).
-Note that the time measuring of `podman` (`/usr/bin/time podman ...`) does not return the true value of cpu time.